-The Local Job Server will install and initialize the required components when it’s activated, but in case of errors or changes to your HoloEdit installation, this process can be manually re-run by choosing the “Run First Time Setup” option in the Tools Menu.
+The Local Job Server will install and initialize the required components when it’s activated, but in case of errors or changes to your HoloEdit installation, this process can be manually re-run by choosing the “Run First-Time Setup” option in the Jobs Menu.

 Remote Job Server¶

-Processing on the Remote Job Server a valid HoloEdit License and consumes Compute Hours associated with your account.
+Processing on the Remote Job Server requires a valid HoloEdit License, and consumes Compute Hours associated with your account.
 Your organization’s remaining Compute Hours are listed in the User Profile window, accessible from the User -> Manage Profile option on the Menu Bar.

 The amount of Compute Hours consumed per job can be previewed in the Compute Time column of the Job Viewer window.

-The compute time cost of many stages varies by triangle count.
-Try to minimize Compute Time by using the Clean Mesh Stage to reduce polygon count before processing your Clips.
+The Compute Time cost of many stages varies by triangle count.
+Try to minimize Compute Time by using the Clean Mesh stage to reduce polygon count before processing your slips.